 Revise the program, periodically.
 It keeps the program from becoming outdated.
 To make this process easier, create the course in such a manner that revising it doesn’t require redesigning the whole courseware.
-The best solution for this is to store the content on cloud, as it makes it easier to update.
+The best solution for this is to store the content on the cloud, as it makes it easier to update.

 10. Faculty Selection

 Any course is only as good as the teacher.
 If more than one faculty member is conducting the course in your institution, then try to find out which instructor’s class is favored by the students the most.
-You can have that faculty member conduct the elearning course.
+You can have that faculty member conduct the eLearning course.